Lambdagon/terror/README.md

-# Terror-Strike.
+# Left 4 Dead SDK 2013 (Terror Strike).

+This is a WIP project that attempts to recreate/reverse Left 4 Dead 2 in the 2013 version of the Source SDK base.

 ## Requirements
-- A legal copy of Counter-Strike: Source, Half-Life 2 and Left 4 Dead 2.
+- A legal copy of both Counter-Strike: Source and Left 4 Dead 2.
-- Source SDK 2013 Multiplayer on default branch
+- Source SDK 2013 Multiplayer
-- The ability to read

-This mod is attempting to remake L4D2 in it's entireity in Source 2013 using reverse engineered and decompiled code.

-### Source code coming soon!
-(I just need to clean it up first.)
+## Credits

+- [Siobhan](https://github.com/siobhan-saoirse) (Reversing and Project start)
+- [Vvis](https://github.com/Lambdagon) (Programming + further fixes/improvements)
+- [LUX Shaders](https://github.com/LUX-Shaders-Team/) (Shader system used for Infected + other)